eclipse-sprotty/sprotty-website/hugo/content/docs/smodel.md

 * `routingPoints: Point[]` - *optional*: The routing points of the edge.
 Defaults to an empty array.
 * `sourceId: string`: The id of the source element.
 * `targetId: string`: The id of the target element.
 * `sourceAnchorCorrection: number` - *optional*: The correction of the source anchor.
 Defaults to `0`.
+This can be used to apply an offset to the anchor position of the source element
 * `targetAnchorCorrection: number` - *optional*: The correction of the target anchor.
 Defaults to `0`.

+To offset the anchor point of an edge

 *Inheritance:*

 [`SChildElementImpl`](#schildelementimpl) &rarr; [`SParentElementImpl`](#sparentelementimpl) &rarr; [`SModelElementImpl`](#smodelelementimpl)

-## Classes Inheritance

-{{< mermaid class="text-center">}}
-flowchart TD;
-SModelElementImpl
-SParentElementImpl
-SChildElementImpl
-SModelRootImpl
-ModelIndexImpl
-SGraphImpl
-ViewportRootElement
-SNodeImpl
-SConnectableElementImpl
-SShapeElementImpl
-SPortImpl
-SEdgeImpl
-SRoutableElementImpl
-SLabelImpl
-SCompartmentImpl
-SGraphIndex

-SParentElementImpl --> SModelElementImpl
-SChildElementImpl --> SParentElementImpl
-SModelRootImpl --> SParentElementImpl
-SGraphImpl --> ViewportRootElement
-ViewportRootElement --> SModelRootImpl
-SNodeImpl --> SConnectableElementImpl
-SConnectableElementImpl --> SShapeElementImpl
-SShapeElementImpl --> SChildElementImpl
-SPortImpl --> SConnectableElementImpl
-SEdgeImpl --> SRoutableElementImpl
-SRoutableElementImpl --> SChildElementImpl
-SLabelImpl --> SShapeElementImpl
-SCompartmentImpl --> SShapeElementImpl
-SGraphIndex --> ModelIndexImpl
-{{< /mermaid>}}

 ## Features

 Features can be viewed as a set of functionalities that a given element can support.
 They can enrich the behavior and usability of the diagram model.
-SModelElements can have default features that will apply to all model elements that are instance of this SModelElement.

-Features can be added in a inherited class by setting the `DEFAULT_FEATURES` field.
+SModelElements can have default features that will apply to all model elements that are instance of this SModelElement.Default features are specified in the `DEFAULT_FEATURES` field, which can be overridden in inherited classes.
 This way, the default features will be enabled for all instances of the class.

 Let's have a look at the `SNodeImpl` class and how it implements default features: